Variation Free Approach for Molecular Density Functional Theory: Data-driven Stochastic Optimization: Results

 \section{Results}

 This section presents the results for VF-DFT and H-DFT methods.
 GA and PSO are used for seeking optimal coefficients of expansion for desired fluid density in the pore.
 The developed methods were compared with the classical DFT in terms of calculation time and the value of $\Omega$-potential.
 Methods are tested for nitrogen and argon in the pore of 3.6 nm.
-Fluid-fluid and solid-fluid are shown in the table \ref{tab:fluid-param}.
+Fluid-fluid and solid-fluid interaction parameters represented in the table \ref{tab:fluid-param}.
 The parameters for solid-fluid interaction were calculated according to the Lorentz-Berthelot rule \eqref{eq:Lor-Bert}, where $\epsilon_{ss} = 28$~K, $\sigma_{ss} = 3.4$~\AA